 - Spreading the Patient Centered Medical Home to all primary care sites.
-As of December 2016, ten CHA medical practices had been named Level 3 Medical Homes by the NCQA, the highest national designation, and all twelve practices have received the MA Health Policy Commission's Patient Centered Medical Home PRIME Certification.
+As of December 2016, all 12 CHA medical practices had been named Level 3 Medical Homes by the NCQA, the highest national designation, and have received the MA Health Policy Commission's Patient Centered Medical Home PRIME Certification.

 - Creating new models to deliver behavioral health care.
 CHA is integrating primary care and behavioral health care within its primary care practices.
 We are also developing a new ‘Mental Health Home' for patients with intensive mental illness that features primary care clinicians within a psychiatry site.